Coolify logoCoolify

 Now the origin certificate is installed on your server.

-3. Configure Coolify to Use the Origin Certificate
+C. Configure Coolify proxy to Use the Origin Certificate

 1. Go to the Server section in the sidebar.